 Under the Medicare program, for inpatient services, our general acute care hospitals receive reimbursement under the inpatient prospective payment system ("IPPS").
 Under the IPPS, hospitals are paid a predetermined fixed payment amount for each hospital discharge.
 The fixed payment amount is based upon each patient's Medicare severity diagnosis related group ("MS-DRG").
-Every

-MS-DRG is assigned a payment rate based upon the estimated intensity of hospital resources necessary to treat the average patient with that particular diagnosis.
+Every MS-DRG is assigned a payment rate based upon the estimated intensity of hospital resources necessary to treat the average patient with that particular diagnosis.
 The MS-DRG payment rates are based upon historical national average costs and do not consider the actual costs incurred by a hospital in providing care.
 This MS-DRG assignment also affects the predetermined capital rate paid with each MS-DRG.
 The MS-DRG and capital payment rates are adjusted annually by the predetermined geographic adjustment factor for the geographic region in which a particular hospital is located and are weighted based upon a statistically normal distribution of severity.
 While we generally will not receive payment from Medicare for inpatient services, other than the MS-DRG payment, a hospital may qualify for an "outlier" payment if a particular patient's treatment costs are extraordinarily high and exceed a specified threshold.
 MS-DRG rates are adjusted by an update factor each federal fiscal year, which begins on October 1.
 The index used to adjust the MS-DRG rates, known as the "hospital market basket index," gives consideration to the inflation experienced by hospitals in purchasing goods and services.
 Generally, however, the percentage increases in the MS-DRG payments have been lower than the projected increase in the cost of goods and services purchased by hospitals.

-In May, 2020, CMS published its IPPS 2021 proposed payment rule which provides for a 3.0% market basket increase to the base Medicare MS-DRG blended rate.
-When statutorily mandated budget neutrality factors, annual geographic wage index updates, documenting and coding adjustments, and adjustments mandated by the Legislation are considered, without consideration for the required Medicare DSH payments changes and increase to the Medicare Outlier threshold, the overall increase in IPPS payments is approximately 2.4%.
-Including DSH payments and certain other adjustments, we estimate our overall increase from the proposed IPPS 2021 rule (covering the period of October 1, 2020 through September 30, 2021) will approximate 2.3%.
-This projected impact from the IPPS 2021 proposed rule includes an increase of approximately 0.5% to partially restore cuts made as a result of the American Taxpayer Relief Act of 2012 ("ATRA"), as required by the 21st Century Cures Act but excludes the impact of the sequestration reductions related to the 2011 Act, Bipartisan Budget Act of 2015, and Bipartisan Budget Act of 2018, as discussed below.
+In September, 2020, CMS published its IPPS 2021 final payment rule which provides for a 2.4% market basket increase to the base Medicare MS-DRG blended rate.
+When statutorily mandated budget neutrality factors, annual geographic wage index updates, documenting and coding adjustments, and adjustments mandated by the Legislation are considered, without consideration for the required Medicare DSH payments changes and increase to the Medicare Outlier threshold, the overall increase in IPPS payments is approximately 1.8%.
+Including DSH payments and certain other adjustments, we estimate our overall increase from the final IPPS 2021 rule (covering the period of October 1, 2020 through September 30, 2021) will approximate 2.3%.
+This projected impact from the IPPS 2021 final rule includes an increase of approximately 0.5% to partially restore cuts made as a result of the American Taxpayer Relief Act of 2012 ("ATRA"), as required by the 21st Century Cures Act but excludes the impact of the sequestration reductions related to the 2011 Act, Bipartisan Budget Act of 2018, as discussed below.

-In the same rule, CMS is proposing to:
+In the final rule, CMS will require:

-- O Require hospitals to report certain market-based payment rate information on their Medicare cost report for cost reporting periods ending on or after January 1, 2021, to be used in a potential change to the methodology for calculating the IPPS MS-DRG relative weights to reflect relative market-based pricing, beginning in FY 2024. - O Hospitals would report on the Medicare cost report essentially all of its median payer-specific negotiated charges with all of its third-party payers, including Medicare Advantage (MA) organizations, by MS-DRG.
+- Hospitals to report certain market-based payment rate information for Medicare Advantage ("MA") organizations on their Medicare cost report for cost reporting periods ending on or after January 1, 2021, to be used in a potential change to the methodology for calculating the IPPS MS-DRG relative weights to reflect relative market-based pricing, beginning in FY 2024. - Hospitals to report on the Medicare cost report of its median payer-specific negotiated charges with all of its MA organizations, by MS-DRG.